Family of Imran Khan: Jemima Goldsmith

 On 16 May 1995, Khan married Jemima Goldsmith, in a traditional Pakistani wedding ceremony in Paris.
 A month later, on 21 June, they were married again in a civil ceremony at the Richmond registry office in England, followed by a reception at the Goldsmiths' house in Surrey which was attended by London's elite.
 The wedding was named by the media as "The wedding of the century".

 Jemima Marcelle Goldsmith is the eldest child of Lady Annabel Vane-Tempest-Stewart and Billionaire financier Sir James Goldsmith, who was one of richest men in UK.
 Goldsmith enrolled at the University of Bristol in 1993 and studied English, but dropped out when she was married in 1995.
 She eventually completed her bachelor's degree in March 2002 with upper second-class honours.
 In 2003, she received her MA in Middle Eastern Studies at the School of Oriental and African Studies, University of London, focusing on Modern Trends in Islam.

 The marriage, described as "tough" by Khan, ended in 2004 after nine years.
 Shortly after their marriage, Imran and Jemima arrived at Zaman Park in Lahore from their honeymoon at one of the Goldsmiths' farms in Spain, and were greeted by international and local reporters.
 It was also announced that Jemima had converted to Islam and she would use 'Khan' as her last name.

 As an agreement of his marriage, Khan spent four months a year in England and the rest in Lahore.
 The marriage produced two sons, Sulaiman Isa (born 18 November 1996) and Kasim (born 10 April 1999).
 During the marriage Jemima actively participated in a Khan led charity drive for the Shaukat Khanum Memorial Cancer Hospital & Research Centre and also supported her husband in starting his initial political career.

 Rumours circulated that the couple's marriage was in crisis.
 Jemima placed an advertisement in Pakistan newspapers to deny them.
 It read: "Whilst it is true that I am currently studying for a master's degree at the School of Oriental and African Studies in London, it is certainly not true to say that Imran and I are having difficulties in our marriage.
 This is a temporary arrangement."
 On 22 June 2004, it was announced that the couple had divorced, ending the nine-year marriage because it was "difficult for Jemima to adapt to life in Pakistan" despite both their best efforts.

 The marriage ended amicably.
 Khan described the six months leading to the divorce and the six months after as the hardest years of his life.
-After the divorce Jemima returned to Britain with the boys.
-According to the divorce settlement, Khan's sons visit him in Pakistan during their school holidays while he stays with his former mother-in-law, Lady Annabel Goldsmith, when he comes to London to see them.
+Following their divorce, Jemima returned to England with their sons.
+As per a mutual settlement, Khan's sons visit him in Pakistan during their school holidays while he stays with his former mother-in-law, Lady Annabel Goldsmith, when he visits London to see them.